How SEO works

 - Time spent on-site- Visitor spends a lot of time on the page reading the article.

 - Navigational Search- It happens when there is good physical branding of your website/product.

 Webmaster Signals (On-Page SEO and using Webmaster tools)

 Google also wants signals from webmasters (website owners) about the type of content that is available on our websites.
-These signals are predominantly relevancy signals than quality signals.
+These signals are predominantly relevant signals than quality signals.
 Because every webmaster would claim that their content is of the best quality!

-Webmaster Signals: (See On Page SEO Notes)
+Webmaster Signals: (See On-Page SEO Notes)